CemTitor/weather_bloc/README.md

 - Data: retrieve raw weather data from the API
 - Repository: abstract the data layer and expose domain models for the application to consume
+- Feature :
   - Business Logic: manage the state of each feature (unit information, city details, themes, etc.)
   - Presentation: display weather information and collect input from users (settings page, search page etc.)

 Repository Layer:

-The goal of our repository layer is to abstract our data layer and facilitate communication with the bloc layer.
-In doing this, the rest of our code base depends only on functions exposed by our repository layer instead of specific data provider implementations.
-This allows us to change data providers without disrupting any of the application-level code.
-For example, if we decide to migrate away from metaweather, we should be able to create a new API client and swap it out without having to make changes to the public API of the repository or application layers.
+The goal of our repository layer is to abstract our data layer and facilitate(kolaylastırmak) communication with the bloc layer.
+In doing this, the rest of our code base depends ONLY ON functions EXPOSED BY our repository layer INSTEAD OF specific data provider implementations.
+This allows us to change data providers WITHOUT DISRUPTING any of the application-level code.
+For example, if we DECIDE to migrate away from metaweather, we should BE ABLE TO create a new API client and swap it out WITHOUT HAVING TO MAKE CHANGES to the public API of the repository or application layers.